 The interchange of I-44 and Route 141 is exceptionally crowded during morning and evening commutes.
 With several major arterials, including Vance, leading to Route 141 near I-44, the roadway remains exceptionally congested.

-Construction on this project will start in summer 2016 and will continue until June 2018
+Construction on this project will continue until June 2018.

 One of the major goals of the project is to improve how efficiently traffic flows between I-44 and Route 141.
 In addition, the department is looking to improve how effiently traffic in the area moves through to Vance.

 The project selected as the apparent best value constructs a flyover ramp from southbound Route 141 to eastbound I-44 and makes significant interchange improvements for northbound and southbound Route 141 to westbound I-44.
 There will also be improved drainage to reduce flash flooding around the interchange.

 In addition, the project will improve left turns to Marshall and Vance Road using signalized through-turns.
 In a through turn, drivers pass the roadway and loop to an outside lane at the signal to make the turn onto the roadway.
 This means less time waiting at a signal during peak traffic periods and improves the flow of traffic.
 According to Federal Highway studies, this type on intersection reduces crashes by nearly 40 percent, making it much safer.